dionaditya/sentiment_analysis/README.md

 The objective of this project is to perform sentiment analysis on Amazon Fine Food reviews using the DistilBERT model.
 Sentiment analysis aims to determine the sentiment expressed in a piece of text, which can be positive, negative, or neutral.

+Columns:
+Id: The unique identifier for each review entry.
+ProductId: The unique identifier for the product being reviewed.
+UserId: The unique identifier for the user who wrote the review.
+ProfileName: The name or profile of the user who wrote the review.
+HelpfulnessNumerator: The number of users who found the review helpful.
+HelpfulnessDenominator: The total number of users who voted on whether the review was helpful or not.
+Score: The rating given by the user for the product, ranging from 1 to 5.
+Time: The timestamp indicating when the review was posted, in Unix time format (seconds since January 1, 1970).
+Summary: A brief summary or headline for the review.
+Text: The main body of the review, containing the detailed feedback or description provided by the user about the product.

 ## Key Steps

 - **Preprocessing:** Clean and preprocess the text data, including tasks such as removing stopwords, punctuation, and handling special characters.